 The weather will also play a big part in the effectiveness of a solar pool cover.
 As mentioned, solar covers do not work alone; they should not be used as a primary source to heat your pool.
 They require another heating source to work more effectively: the sun or a pool heater.

-If you rely on the sun to heat up your pool, it makes sense that the more sun your swimming pool is exposed to, the faster it will heat up.
-For example, a pool entirely covered by a solar blanket and gets at least 6 hours of direct sunlight may heat up even up to 10 degrees in a single day.
+If you rely on the sun to heat your pool, it makes sense that the more sun your swimming pool is exposed to, the faster it will heat up.
+For example, a pool entirely covered by a solar blanket and gets at least 6 hours of direct sunlight may heat 5 to 15 degrees in a single day.

 Alternatively, even if you use a pool cover for one week straight under cloudy skies, there’s a high chance that your pool may have heated up just a couple of degrees despite constant use.